 Rolling Machine

-Many rolling machines additional elements and roll form tooling to make them more versatile.
-Examples include TIG welding technology, lasers, press brakes, punching tools and bending tools.
+Many rolling machines are equipped with additional elements and roll form tooling to enhance their versatility.
+Examples of these enhancements include TIG welding technology, lasers, press brakes, punching tools, and bending tools.

 Variations and Similar Processes